 And we’ve been doing this for a long time.
 As a species, we knew how to win friends and influence people – or avoid, placate or confront those we couldn’t befriend – long before we knew how to use words.

-No matter what the culture at your workplace, the ability to read non-verbal signals can provide significant advantages for the way you deal with people.
+No matter the culture at your workplace, the ability to read non-verbal signals can provide significant advantages for how you deal with people.
 You can start to gain those advantages by avoiding these five common mistakes.